goosedb/minion/README.md

 If the request body needs to be streamed, consider using `reqBodyStream`, which requires providing an instance of `DecodeStream` for every listed content type.

-For more complex scenarios, it's advisable to use the basic combinator `Request`:
+For more complex scenarios (such as multipart, implemented in the `minion-wai-extra` package, or websockets, implemented in the `minion-websockets` package), it's recommended to use the basic combinator `Request`.:

 ```haskell
   Request ::